AbisheakJacob/Crew_Scheduling/README.md

 Sit-time Constraints: The sit-time between two consecutive flight legs in a flight duty must adhere to a minimum limit of 60 minutes.
 Following the duty generation, pairings are generated from flight duties, ensuring that each flight leg is covered by at least one pairing.
 A web user interface has been designed and implemented using Streamlit.
 This interface showcases flight duties, pairings, and a cost matrix quantified in terms of time (flying time and sit time in hours).
 The data is sourced from an Excel file, incorporating information about all the flight legs.

+# Depth First Search
+The DFS algorithm is a recursive algorithm that uses the idea of backtracking.
+It involves exhaustive searches of all the nodes (flight legs) by going ahead, if possible, else by backtracking.

 ## Depth-First Search Algorithm
 ```